 Return From Tomorrow

-what Jesus revealed to him concerning what happens
+what Jesus revealed to him during his near-death experience

 In one house

 it was obvious that the man he was speaking

 a gray-haired man to forgive her.